Welcome to

 -

-Kim blends the practical tools of Cognitive Behavioral Therapy (CBT) with the healing power of Art Therapy, skillfully combining talk therapy with creativity and visual expression.
+Kim blends the practical tools of Root Cause Therapy and Cognitive Behavioral Therapy with the healing power of Art Therapy, skillfully combining talk therapy with creativity and visual expression.
 This integrative style allows clients to explore their emotions, patterns, and goals from multiple angles—often uncovering insights that words alone may not reach.

-In her work with couples, Kim helps partners reconnect, rebuild trust, and foster deeper communication.
-She also partners with parents, offering tools and insight to support their child or teen’s therapeutic progress both in and out of session.
+My work with couples, I use Emotional Focus Therapy to help partners reconnect, rebuild trust, and foster deeper communication.
+I also partner with parents, offering tools and insight to support their child or teen’s therapeutic progress both in and out of session.

-If you're ready to begin your healing journey—or just curious about what therapy could look like—Kim is here to help you take the first step.
+If you're ready to begin your healing journey—or just curious about what therapy could look like—I am here to help you take the first step.

 The Humanistic Approach: